The Self-Guided, Truck Supported, "Full Patagonia Adventure" Package!

 Day 1 – Arrive in Pucón, Chile

 Welcome to Chile!
 Whether you’re taking extra time to explore the capital city of Santiago first or just flying through, riders need to arrive in Pucón, Chile on or before this date, as the riding begins the next morning.
-Your intra-Chile flights can be booked through www.lan.com or www.skyairline.cl From your home, plan on flying to Santiago, Chile (SCL) and then to Temuco, Chile (ZCO) where we will pick you up at the airport.
+Your intra-Chile flights can be booked through www.lan.com or www.skyairline.cl From your home, plan on flying to Santiago, Chile (SCL) and then to Temuco, Chile (ZCO).
 At the end of the trip, you'll fly from Puerto Natales, Chile (PNT) back up to Santiago (SCL) before heading home.

 Although this "Self-Guided, Truck Supported" trip format allows for "solo travel," you're welcome to join the group for a Welcome Dinner tonight, and meet some of the riders that will be on the same itinerary as you.
 One of the things we at RIDE Adventures are most proud of is our ability to bring riders from around the world to enjoy these incredible experiences together.
 The friendships spawning from adventures and riding challenges like this are often those that last a lifetime.